-Your vehicle has LATCH anchors for child seat installation at the seating positions marked with the child seat symbol:
+Your vehicle has LATCH anchors for child seat installation at the following seating positions.

 Never attach two LATCH child safety seats to the same anchor.
 In a crash, one anchor may not be strong enough to hold two child safety seat attachments and may break, causing serious injury or death.